ReDI-School/js-berlin-2023-spring/lesson11.md

 ### Example: Changing the background color

-The browser provides a value in `document.body.style.backgroundColor`
+The browser provides a value in the `body.style.backgroundColor` property for every HTML element, for example `document.body.style.backgroundColor`.

 We can assign a new one to `document.body.style.backgroundColor` to change the background color of our HTML page.